You can report a noise problem to us if the noise is having a significant impact on you and your family.

 - construction sites (hours of permitted construction noise are 8.00am to 6.30pm Monday to Friday and 8.00am to 1.00pm on a Saturday)

 - neighbours (like loud music, shouting or DIY at night)

 We cannot deal with:

 How we deal with noise complaints

-The letter to the person responsible for the noise will inform them of the alleged nuisance, and ask them to consider their behaviour.
+The letter to the person responsible for the noise will inform them of the alleged nuisance and ask them to consider their behaviour.

-If the person responsible for the noise does not stop and we have evidence to prove this, we will begin legal proceedings.
+If the person responsible for the noise does not stop and we have evidence to prove this, we will consider legal proceedings.
 We will notify you if we take legal proceedings, as we may have to reveal your identity.